apioo/psx/doc/getting_started/installation.rst

     php -S 127.0.0.1:8000 public/index.php

-The configuration file should have the following entries:
+The configuration file should have then the following entries:

 .. code::